-For summer and part of fall 2021, Rocky Mountain National Park has implemented a required timed-entry day use system, meaning you need advance reservations to get into the park.
-You can learn more about why its in the second year of a timed-entry program and what sorts of challenges the park faces in this story that features Superintendent Darla Sidles.
+For summer and part of fall 2022, Rocky Mountain National Park has implemented a required timed-entry day use system, meaning you need advance reservations to get into the park, even at this outside-the-park trailhead.

 1. Lumpy Ridge Trailhead